-- (I) Replacement Reserves.
+(I) Replacement Reserves.
 Periodic deposits to a reserve account to pay for the future replacement or major repair of building systems and components (generally items considered capitalized costs).
 The Underwriter will use a minimum reserve of \$250 per Unit for New Construction and Reconstruction Developments and \$300 per Unit for all other Developments.
 The Underwriter may require an amount above \$300 for the Development based on information provided in the Scope and Cost Review (SCR) or, for existing USDA developments, an amount approved by USDA.
 The Applicant's assumption for reserves may be adjusted by the Underwriter if the amount provided by the Applicant is insufficient to fund capital needs as documented by the SCR during the first fifteen (15) years of the long term pro forma.
-Higher reserves may be used if documented by a primary lender or syndicator. - (J) Other Operating Expenses.
+Higher reserves may be used if documented by a primary lender or syndicator.

+(J) Other Operating Expenses.
 The Underwriter will include other reasonable, customary and documented property-level operating expenses such as audit fees, security expense, telecommunication expenses (tenant reimbursements must be reflected in EGI) and TDHCA's compliance fees.
 For Developments financed by USDA, a Return to Owner (RTO) may be included as an operating expense in an amount consistent with the maximum approved by USDA or an amount determined by the Underwriter.
-This category does not include depreciation, interest expense, lender or syndicator's asset management fees, or other ongoing partnership fees. - (K) Resident Services.
-Resident services are not included as an operating expense or included in the DCR calculation unless: - (i) There is a documented financial obligation on behalf of the Owner with a unit of state or local government to provide resident supportive services at a specified dollar amount.
+This category does not include depreciation, interest expense, lender or syndicator's asset management fees, or other ongoing partnership fees.

+(K) Resident Services.
+Resident services are not included as an operating expense or included in the DCR calculation unless:

+(i) There is a documented financial obligation on behalf of the Owner with a unit of state or local government to provide resident supportive services at a specified dollar amount.
 The financial obligation must be identified by the permanent lender in their term sheet and the dollar amount of the financial obligation must be included in the DCR calculation on the permanent lender's 15-year pro forma at Application.
-At cost certification and as a minimum, the estimated expenses underwritten at Application will be included in the DCR calculation regardless if actually incurred; or If the term sheet has an expiration date, the term sheet must have been signed by the Applicant prior to the expiration date; or - (ii) The Applicant demonstrates a history of providing comparable supportive services and expenses at existing affiliated properties within the local area.
-Except for Supportive Housing Developments, the estimated expense of supportive services must be identified by the permanent lender in their term sheet and included in the DCR calculation on the 15-year pro forma.
-At cost certification and as a minimum, the estimated expenses underwritten at Application will be included in the DCR calculation regardless if actually incurred; and
+If the term sheet has an expiration date, the term sheet must have been signed by the Applicant prior to the expiration date; or

+(ii) The Applicant demonstrates a history of providing comparable supportive services and expenses at existing affiliated properties within the local area.
+Except for Supportive Housing Developments, the estimated expense of supportive services must be identified by the permanent lender in their term sheet and included in the DCR calculation on the 15-year pro forma; and calculating DCR, the Underwriter's independent calculation will be used unless the Applicant's first year stabilized pro forma meets the requirements of paragraph (3) of this subsection.